Anveks/Angular-Theory-and-Practice/README.md

 # Angular

 Angular is a TypeScript-based framework for developing dynamic, single-page web applications.
-Originally made by Microsoft programmers, Angular 1.0 was launched in 2010.
+Originally made by Google, Angular 1.0 was launched in 2010.
 Back then it was based on MVC design-pattern and used CDN as package manager.
 Some years later it was updated to Angular 2.0 and introduced component-based approach along with NPM.

 # Installing Angular